Prayer Changes Everything

 Check out this Prayer Course by Pete Greig on Right Now Media!
 It is an eight session journey through the Lord's Prayer.
 Conversation, testimony and teaching to help you, and your community, to grow and deepen your prayer life, one session at a time.

-Don't have an account?
-Click the Resources tab on our website to get FREE access to Right Now Media.
+Don't have a Right Now Media account?
+CLICK HERE for FREE access to Right Now Media.
 It's an incredible tool that provides tons of biblical studies that equip and encourage all ages and seasons of life.
 Check it out today!

 What is fasting?